Avernum 6

 Here are other reviews by Inside Mac Games, Game Banshee, and the Netbook Gamer.
 Jeff and team are working on a new game for 2011 with a new fantasy world, new spells, skill tree, etc. Jeff has a blog about indy gaming.
 And apparently he released the fourth developer diary post.

 I eventually spent more time playing Avernum 6.
 I’m not sure if I completed it.
 This post was originally written almost nine years ago.
 I know I bought Jeff’s next game and tried it but had to stop playing it and most every other game due to not being able to maintain employed status.
 I did sacrifice for a reason or I thought so at one point.
-I succeeded in passing all three CFA® exams but not yet in finding a new job in order to complete the Charter.
+I succeeded in passing all three CFA® exams but it took even more effort to find a new job in order to complete the Charter.

 Somehow I got it in my head to start 2019 by overhauling my blog and updating old blog posts to improve Quality.
 If you have thoughts on Avernum, role-playing games, or finding a job you can leave a comment below.